Flora-King/Kosi_app/README.md

 This website app provides an opportunity to users looking for short IT and computer programming courses.

 **TARGETED USERS:**
-* people looking for IT courses
+* people interested in taking courses
-* people of any age
-* people looking for online and/or in person courses
+* people of any age with preference for either online and/or in person course delivery

-**SCOPE**
+### SCOPE

 `The original scope` for the Kosi web app was to build and deliver a course booking webapp where users can

 * View course content [whether logged in or not]
 * Add a review
 * Add a rating
+* Edit and Delete content
-* search through the course list [by either title or description]
+* search through the course list
 * add desired courses to a basket for purchasing immediately or save and return later
 * view purchases courses in personal profile when logged in

 However, due to time and resources, the `current scope` has been reduced to

-* View course content [whether logged in or not]
+* Read course content [whether logged in or not]
 * Add a review
 * Add a rating
+* Edit content
+* Delete content

-*A reduced scope does not mean a less useful and/or impactful web app but rather one whose delivery is manageable within the given time.
+**A reduced scope does not mean a less useful and/or impactful web app but rather one whose delivery is manageable within the given time.
-And it is my hope that this built webapp will form a foundation to fullfill the original scope in the very near future.*
+And it is my hope that this built web app will form a foundation for future web app whose functionality will be extended to fullfill the original scope.**

-The live website can be found here [kosi_app](https://kosi-app-9673f8ad46df.herokuapp.com/)

 ## UX DESIGN